davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

-Two of the principal thermal maxima in the Coast Range thermal anomaly occur in the areas of the Crystal Knob and Coyote Lake Plio-Pleistocene basaltic eruptions [@Erkan2008, Figure 1], further suggesting recent mobilization of asthenospheric mantle that was initially emplaced into the early Neogene slab window, due to extension in the mantle lithosphere.
+Two of the principal thermal maxima in the Coast Range thermal anomaly occur in the areas of the Crystal Knob and Coyote Lake Plio-Pleistocene basaltic eruptions [@Erkan2008, Figure 1], further suggesting recent mobilization of asthenospheric mantle that was initially emplaced into the early Neogene slab window.
+Rapid uplift of the central California coastal region at ca. 2 Ma [@Ducea2003b] is likely to have contributed to this mobilization as well.

 Conclusion
 ==========